Mountaineering: Tragedy on the Western Face of Makalu. Chronicle of events according to the Japanese expedition

 Supervisor Sports Club Army (CSKA) Major General Pavel Maksimovich Novikov.

 Damir Molgachev, 29 years old, coach of the young CSKA team.
-3 ascents of eight-thousanders: Hidden (2001), Gasherbrum-2 (2001), Kanchenjunga (2002).
-He worked a significant part of the Kinshofer route on Nanga Parbat, but was forced to descend without a summit due to pneumonia.
-10 years mountaineering experience.
+3 ascents to eight-thousanders: Hidden (2001), Gasherbrum-2 (2001), Kanchenjunga (2002).
+I worked a significant part of Kinshofer's route to Nanga Parbat, but was forced to descend without the summit due to the onset of pneumonia.
+10 years of mountaineering experience.
 The first coach is Vadim Khaibullin.

-Sergei Brodsky, 26 years.
+Sergei Brodsky, 26 years old.
 1 ascent of the eight-thousander Kanchenjunga (2002).
-7 years mountaineering experience.
+Experience in mountaineering for 7 years.
 The first coach is Lyudmila Savina.
-Has phenomenal physical data.
-Winner of the speed race to Belukha in 2002 (6 hours 06 minutes).
-In August 2003 on 2 International Festival Khan-Tengri during the speed run on Khan was the first to climb to the top mark of the track (7800), having completely trodden the path, along which the rest of the participants ran after him.
-He had every chance to become a winner, but... the finish line was cut off in the base camp, and Sergey was in no hurry to go down, believing that the finish line was cut off at the top, as usual during CSKA races.
+He has phenomenal physical properties.
+Winner of the Belukha speed race in 2002 (6 hours 06 minutes).
+In August 2003 at 2 International festival Khan-Tengri, during the speed race on Khan, was the first to rise to the top mark of the route (7800), completely trodden the path along which the rest of the participants ran after him.
+He had every chance to become the winner, but... the finish line was cut off at the base camp, and Sergei was in no hurry to go down, believing that the finish line was cut off at the top, as usual during CSKA races.

-Alexander Rudakov, 29 years.
-Debutant of the expedition.
-9 years mountaineering experience.
+Alexander Rudakov, 29 years old.
+Expedition debutant.
+Experience in mountaineering for 9 years.
 The first coach is Vadim Khaibullin.
 (Photo by Vasily Litvinov, 2002)

-Artem Rychkov, 24 years.
-Debutant of the expedition.
-Mountaineering experience - 5 years.
+Artem Rychkov, 24 years old.
+Expedition debutant.
+Experience in mountaineering - 5 years.
 The first coach is Yuri Gorbunov.

 Photos - Russianclimb, Almaty, March 2004.

-Ascents of the Kazakhstan national team within the framework of the program "Fourteen highest peaks of the planet".
+Climbing the Kazakhstan team within the framework of the program "Fourteen Highest Peaks of the Planet."

 Dhaulagiri, 1991 (Head - E. Ilyinsky).